 For this quickstart, leave these sections to their default values.
-This will cause Cloud DLP to scan the data repository you've specified for all of the basic built-in information types (infoTypes).
+This will cause Cloud DLP to scan a portion of the data repository you've specified (50% of all files in Cloud Storage; up to 1,000 rows in BigQuery) for all of the basic built-in information types (infoTypes).

 For detailed information about the settings in this section, see Configure detection in "Creating Cloud DLP jobs and job triggers."

 The Add actions section is where you specify actions for Cloud DLP to take with the results of the inspection scan after it has completed.
 In this step, you will choose to save the inspection results to a new BigQuery table.

 For a detailed explanation of each option, see Add actions in "Creating and scheduling Cloud DLP inspection jobs."

 Click the BigQuery toggle.
 As shown in the following screenshot, in the Project ID field, type your project identifier.
 In the Dataset ID field, type the name you've given your dataset.
 Leave the Table ID field blank so that Cloud DLP creates a new table.
 When you're done, click Continue

 For more information about actions, see the Actions conceptual topic.